What we put in

 Our fragrances are made with plants

 We use the oil from plants to create the fragrances you love.
 So that delicious orange, lemon, or grapefruit you smell?
-It comes straight from the plant itself.
-None of that manufactured fruit flavoring.
+It comes in part from the plant itself.

 What we keep out